gardenia22/gardenia22.github.io/content/蘅芜/how_to_write_shortest_code_with_python.md

     (condition)? v1:v2 #ternary expression
-    v1 if condition else v2 #one-line if else condition and v1 or v2 #dangerous bool expression
+    v1 if condition else v2 #one-line if else condition and v1 or v2 #dangerous bool expression substitute

-This is dangerous because this substitute is actually ***wrong*** when v1 has possible 0 value.
+this substitute is dangerous because it is actually ***wrong*** when v1 has possible 0 value.
 The right bool expression is:

     (condition and [v1] or [v2])[0].